awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-component.md

 ## list<a name="component-list"></a>

-Retrieve the names, component details, and runtime configuration for all root\-level components\.
+Retrieve the name, version, status, and configuration of each root component\.
+A *root component* is a component that you specify in a deployment\.
+This response doesn't include components that are installed as dependencies of other components\.

 **Synopsis**